The Budgeter's Holiday Gift Guide

 4) Sports team t-shirt or jersey

 A basic t-shirt of a favorite team or player can be a great gift for the sports-loving child.
 Jerseys tend to be more costly but are a sure hit.
+My nephew received a Warriors jersey last year and was in 7th heaven about his favorite gift.

 Let me know your thoughts on these suggestions and if you have any of your own.
 I’m always on the lookout for the perfect gift.
 Enjoy your holiday shopping!